sudosoph/docs/content/topic-guides/performance-evaluation/uncover-how-often-you-are-using-https.md

 ---
 title: Uncover how often you are using HTTPS
-description: Guide for evaluating your website performance and how to use section.io to make improvements.
+description: Guide for evaluating your website performance and how to use Section to make improvements.
 keywords: cache, https, website performance, page speed, webpage speed, website security, content delivery network, CDN
 weight: 3
 ---